Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Existing or happening frequently or commonly.
 **Sentence:** Malnutrition is prevalent in regions with low food security.
 **Conversation:**
-A – Is malnutrition common in this region?
+A – Is malnutrition common in this region
 B – Yes, it’s prevalent due to limited food availability.

 ---